-- The 1+3 route starts with the MSt in General Linguistics and Comparative Philology and caters for students who have already studied some linguistics and wish to pursue advanced studies, or for those who transfer into linguistics from a related area at a relatively advanced level.
+- The 1+3 route starts with the MSt in Linguistics, Philology and Phonetics and caters for students who have already studied some linguistics and wish to pursue advanced studies, or for those who transfer into linguistics from a related area at a relatively advanced level.

 - The 2+2 route offers a broader preparation in Linguistics and provides students with an alternative training option.
-In the first two years, students study the MPhil in General Linguistics and Comparative Philology.
+In the first two years, students study the MPhil in Linguistics, Philology and Phonetics.

-Admission directly to the DPhil for +3 candidates is possible if they have completed a Masters course that meets the ESRC 2015 Training Guidelines.
+Admission directly to the DPhil in Linguistics, Philology and Phonetics for +3 candidates is possible if they have completed a Masters course that meets the ESRC 2015 Training Guidelines.

 Information about the Faculty’s postgraduate programmes can be found here.

 Doctoral students in Linguistics frequently visit academic and non-academic international institutions for collaborative research and study.
 Recent destinations include Stanford University, Leiden University, Amsterdam University, Empirical Foundations of Linguistics at Paris 3, and Frauenhofer Institut.

 Students studying endangered or minority languages collaborate with institutions and community leaders in their respective areas to document and promote these languages in schools and communities.
 Current examples include collaboration with the ‘Association pour la promotion et le développement de la langue baraïn’, a member organisation of ‘Fédération d'Associations pour la Promotion des Langues du Guéra’, a regional literacy organisation in south-central Chad recognised by UNESCO, as well as with the Hrusso Aka Socio-Cultural Society, an organisation in northeast India, developing school books and promoting mother-tongue literacy among Hrusso Aka speakers.